 - And loads more

-Just keep reading all the free material you can.
-Subscribe to blog posts and read.
 Remember to implement what you’re learning too!
-Keep saving, and then you’ll be able to take this course.
+Keep saving, and then you’ll be able to take a course.

 The course I took gave me the confidence I needed to pitch more.
 I landed a $40/hour gig from Craigslist writing texts that teachers could send to improve parental communication.